Last fact-checked 23 November, 2018

 Whether you’re visiting on business or enjoying a tropical vacation, you can save a few bucks by having your remedial dental work, such as dental fillings or tooth whitening, carried out whilst you’re here.
-If you’re in need of some major dental surgery, you could potentially save thousands by travelling to Kuta for your treatment - money that you could use to enjoy an exotic holiday at the same time!
+Dental tourism is certainly an option for general dental work as well as if you’re in need of some major dental surgery, and you could potentially save thousands by visiting a dental clinic in Kuta for your treatment - money that you could use to enjoy an exotic holiday at the same time!

 Historically, Kuta was a sleepy, rustic fishing village that has been transformed in recent years by visitors attracted to its legendary beach that has become one of the surfing capitals of the world.

 The development of shopping, dining and accommodation options have turned Kuta into Bali’s principal beach resort destination.
 Ideally located close to the Ngurah Rai International Airport, Kuta is also within walking distance of some of Bali’s other popular beach resorts, such as Seminyak, Tuban and Legian.